-This process is available only if you have a test bench waveform file from ISE Simulator's Test Bench Waveform Editor.
-If you run this process, the ISE Simulator runs in the background to generate expected results and displays them in the Waveform Editor.
+Note: This process is available only if you have a test bench waveform file from the ISE Simulator's Test Bench Waveform Editor.
+If you double-click this process, ModelSim runs in the background to generate expected results and displays them in the ISE Simulator's Test Bench Waveform Editor.
 See "Creating a Test Bench Waveform Using the Waveform Editor."